pietrygamat/logiops/Configuration.md

 This mode presses and releases an action when the gesture button is released
 ##### OnFewPixels
 This mode presses and releases an action after the mouse is moved every n pixels (where n is the integer field `pixels`).
+##### Axis
+This mode maps a gesture movement to an axis.
+The axis is defined as a string (e.g. "REL_WHEEL") in the `axis` field and the multiplier for its movement is defined in the `axis_multiplier` field.
+For a list of axis strings, refer to [linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).

 #### action
 This is a mandatory field that defines the action the gesture uses.
 This can be any action other than `Gestures`.
 Refer to the entire Actions section for more details.